Know the Laws: California

 This section discusses a law that allows a victim of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking to break his/her rental lease without penalty.
 Note: In January 2014, the law changed to add victims of human trafficking to the list of people who may qualify for these housing protections.

 There are many different housing laws that involve rights of tenants and landlords.
 The housing law described in this section provides tenant protections for victims of certain crimes and their household members.

-Note: If you are not a victim of domestic violence, sexual assault, or stalking but have questions about your housing rights, here are some links that may be useful: for information on an anti-discrimination law called the Fair Housing Act, click here
+a victim of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking but have questions about your housing rights, here are some links that may be useful: for information on an anti-discrimination law called the Fair Housing Act, click here

 You can get protection if you meet both of the following:

 - You (the tenant) were a victim of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking or a member of your family was a victim of one of these acts and s/he lives with you;* and

 - You must have one of the following documents that was issued within the last 180 days:**